damianhakert/damianhakert.github.io/source/_posts/2014-07-18-gitlab-7-dot-1-released.markdown

 ## Fetch SSH keys from LDAP account (EE only feature)

+You can now use SSH keys that are part of user profiles in the LDAP server to access GitLab.

 ## Synchronize LDAP-enabled GitLab administrators with an LDAP group (EE only feature)

+A group on the LDAP server can be given GitLab administrator access.
+Ensuring that the list of administrators in GitLab is always up to date.

 - - -